 Well, dedicated password managers offer more security and quality-of-life features than their browser-based counterparts.
 They also work on any operating system or browser, so you aren’t stuck using Chrome or Firefox on every device you own.
-Dedicated password clients are much better at their job than browser-based managers, and because there are free options like LastPass, it’s hard to find a convincing reason to stick with a browser-based solution.
+Dedicated password clients are much better at their job than browser-based managers, and because there are free options for dedicated password managers, it’s hard to find a convincing reason to stick with a browser-based solution.

 Not to mention, browser-based password software is vulnerable to malware.
 Using one may put your most valuable accounts at risk, even if you use a unique password for every site and set up a “master password” to keep away prying eyes.
 I suggest avoiding your browser’s password manager if you regularly access sensitive information (such as work accounts), or at the very least, tell your browser not to remember sensitive login data.

 Here are some features that are common in browser-based password managers: